 According to the USDA, one scoop (28 grams) of whey protein powder contains roughly the following:

 - 140 milligrams sodium (6 percent DV)

 The constituents of whey protein provide high levels of essential and branched-chain amino acids.
 It is the bioactivity of these proteins that gives whey protein its many beneficial properties.
 Cysteine is an amino acid that is amply present in whey protein.
 Cysteine is extremely beneficial because it enhances glutathione levels, an important antioxidant that can help reduce the risk of cancer and diseases caused by oxidative stress.
-The branched-chain amino acids in whey also play an important role in whey’s health benefits because they promote the maintenance of tissue and prevent muscle breakdown during exercise.
-(7)
+Research shows that the branched-chain amino acids in whey also play an important role in whey’s health benefits because they promote the maintenance of tissue and prevent muscle breakdown during exercise.

 In order to reap the benefits of whey protein’s constituents, you have to choose the best source that’s available.
 When purchasing whey protein, opt for whey concentrate that comes from grass-fed cows.
 Look for a whey protein powder that is natural or organic, and is completely free of hormones, pesticides, artificial ingredients, gluten and genetically modified organisms.

 Avoid any whey protein that is processed, like whey protein isolate.
 Remember that certain isolates contain denatured proteins that make the supplement ineffective.
 Plus, cheaper whey protein isolates often contain added artificial sweeteners that can be hard on the digestive system and neurotoxic.
 Organic whey concentrate from grass-fed cows will give you the largest amount of compounds, like immunoglobulins and minerals that support many body functions.

 1. Increases Strength and Builds Muscle